 Why Mongolia’s New Business Reforms Matter

-The Mongolian government is in the process of reviewing its business-licensing requirements to facilitate investments and improve the ease of doing business.
-The country’s regulatory environment remains complicated for businesses, and lawmakers in Ulaanbaatar are currently discussing how to revise a law on business licensing that was adopted two decades ago.
+The Mongolian government is reviewing its business licensing requirements to facilitate investments and improve the ease of doing business.
+The country’s regulatory environment remains complicated for businesses, and lawmakers in Ulaanbaatar are discussing revising a law on business licensing that was adopted two decades ago.

 What You Need To Know:

 Businesses in Mongolia continue to encounter administrative hurdles and ambiguous rules and procedures, especially at the provincial and municipal levels.
 Mongolia ranked 110th out of 180 countries on Transparency International’s corruption perception index and 81st out of 190 economies in the World Bank’s ease of doing business survey.

 If the new licensing law passes, permitted business activities will be divided into exclusive and basic categories, with a minimum of five and three years of validity, respectively.

 The exclusive permits are designed for large businesses in mining, financial services and sectors related to national security.

 The revision aims to streamline business procedures and cut the country’s 1,600 administrative permits and licenses to around 400.
 Review of business license applications would take around 20 days.